al-matari/KEYKLOAK/video-script.md

 The main problems here were:

 - JPA entities were modeled as Kotlin data classes, which is risky because important methods are generated automatically.
-  Because of my background in java, i used here ChatGpt to check how kotlin handle this issue and found that In Kotlin, data class is risky for JPA.
-Because the relevant methods are automatically generated.
-And regular classes are recommended at this place.

 - fields did not have strong enough validation
 - the ownership between `User.activities` and `Activity.user` was inconsistent, because the child relation was nullable
 - `user.activities` was immutable, which is a bad fit for JPA collection handling